andis-sprinkis/snippet/README.md

 # Snippets

-A personal collection of software development and system configuration notes and code snippets.
+A personal collection of software development and system administration notes and code snippets.